m-nt/learn-cpp/README.md

 # learn-cpp
 A Project base learning for cpp, from basic projects to hard ones

-## Project 1 - a simple terminal based notebook.
+## Project 1 - a simple yaml parser.
 ### features
-* add, rename, delete, update contacts
-* show list of contacts, paginated
+* serialize to vector and deserialize to yaml format.
-* load and save data from file (simple io), ```use json, yaml etc... or your own implementation```
+* save from vector to yaml file.
-* render contacts as html view and open it in browser
+* load from string/file.